L'Arc-en-Ciel: 2006–2010: 15th anniversary and concert hiatus

 L'Arc-en-Ciel then performed the Theater of Kiss tour, which was held from December 22, 2007, to February 17, 2008.
 The song "Drink It Down" was used as the Japanese opening song for the PS3/Xbox 360 game Devil May Cry 4.
 It was released as a single on April 2, 2008, and topped the Oricon weekly charts.
 The band went on a tour, entitled Tour 2008 L'7: Trans Asia via Paris, which covered several major Asian cities, as well as Paris, France.
 On this tour, a live show hiatus until 2011 was announced, although new material would still continue to be released.

 Their double A-side single "Nexus 4/Shine" and the DVD Tour 2007-2008 Theater of Kiss were released together on August 27, 2008.
 On May 20, 2009, L'Arc-en-Ciel released the DVD of their live concert in Paris, titled Live in Paris. hyde and K.A.Z formed the hard rock group Vamps and released their self-titled first album, Vamps, on June 10, 2009.
 On December 1, 2009, L'Arc-en-Ciel announced the release of a new single named "Bless" on January 27, 2010.
 This was used as the theme song for NHK's broadcast of the 2010 Vancouver Olympics.
 Also, tetsu announced that he had changed his stage name to "tetsuya" and released his first artist book.
 The book, which ranked number six amongst the Talent Book Charts, featured early live pictures and a 30,000 character interview with the bassist.

 On March 10, 2010, L'Arc-en-Ciel released their fifth "best of" album, entitled Quadrinity: Member's Best Selections.
-It contains 4 CDs with 7 tracks per band member, chosen and remastered by each of them.
-The first press edition of this compilation also came with a DVD that includes a variety quiz show with the band titled The L'Arquiz.
+It contained 4 CDs with 7 tracks chosen and remastered by each band member.
+The first press edition of this compilation also came with a DVD that included a variety quiz show titled The L'Arquiz.

-2011–2013: 20th Anniversary and world tour
+2011–2013: 20th anniversary and world tour

 Ending their live show hiatus on January 1, 2011, L'Arc-en-Ciel celebrated both their 20th anniversary and the New Year with the midnight concert L'A Happy New Year! at Makuhari Messe.
 On February 16, they released the compilation album Twenity, which consists of three parts: Twenity 1991-1996, Twenity 1997-1999, and Twenity 2000-2010.
 The albums are an all-around "best of" collection of the band, covering everything from the formation of the group, including their hit singles up to their newest works.
 A box set entitled Twenity Box was later released on March 9 and contains all three of the albums.
 It also came with a special digest DVD that covered the 20-year history of the band, a deluxe booklet, and a special music box that contained either "Flower", "Anata", "New World", or "My Heart Draws a Dream" at random.